Algorithms for Data Analysis

 Course Program

-The course is given in 8 sessions of 3 hours each
+The course is given in 10 sessions of 1.5 or 3 hours (indicated by )

 - Tutorial class on the concepts & librairies of data analysis ( Slides)